jeremy-edward-bauerle/LegendSRD/edited-output/core/hand-edit.md

 the kinds of stories it will generate.
 Taking the time to prepare will help the campaign develop into something memorable rather than something that fizzles out after a few sessions of play.

-Presenting the Scenario
+### Presenting the Scenario
 As Games Master it is your task to present the scenario to the players.
 How you handle this is a matter of personal style; some Games Masters like to have prepared notes concerning all the important things the Adventurers can see, hear and feel, whilst others prefer to focus on details concerning the story at hand.
 In time you will develop a style that is uniquely yours but, to assist in developing that style, some pointers for scenario presentation are as follows.

-Preparation: Some preparation is always necessary, although the degree of prep depends on the Games Master's confidence, the nature of the scenario and the campaign and, more often than not, time.
-If using a published scenario you should have read it at least once and made notes on changes you need to make, based on what you know of the players and Adventurers, including, where necessary, amendments to encounter statistics to make the scenario rewarding but neither
+**Preparation**: Some preparation is always necessary, although the degree of prep depends on the Games Master's confidence, the nature of the scenario and the campaign and, more often than not, time.
+If using a published scenario you should have read it at least once and made notes on changes you need to make, based on what you know of the players and Adventurers, including, where necessary, amendments to encounter statistics to make the scenario rewarding but neither too easy or too hard.

-                                                                                                       229

-       too easy or too hard.
 If using your own material then notes on the general flow of the story, encounters and so on will be necessary but need not be extensive.
 Bullet-points or one-line notes concerning the importance of a Non-Player Character, an event, encounter and so forth may be enough.
 It is common for the flow of play to determine which details need lengthy description